RubiconDeFi/docs/src/pages/docs/protocol/rubicon-market/rubicon-market.md

 | buy\_gem               | address     | ERC-20 token the taker is buying               |
 | min\_fill\_amount      | uint256     | Minimum amount of buy tokens received          |

 Attempts to trade sell\_amt quantity of sell\_gem tokens for at least the min\_fill\_amount quantity of pay\_gem tokens.
 Transaction will revert if the trader would receive less than the specified minimum amount.

-Ex.
-Trader attempts to sell...
+This is a "Fill-or-Kill" sell order.

+Example:
+A trader wants to sell exactly 10 WETH for USDC.
+They use the WETH address for `pay\_gem`, `10000000000000000000` for `pay\_amt`, and the USDC address for `buy\_gem`.
+At least they will receive 15000 USDC for 10 WETH, using `15000000000` for `buy\_gem`.
+They may end up receiving more USDC than this, but the transaction will revert if they would receive less than 15000 USDC for 10 WETH.

 ## View Functions